 - Swivel (Attached to the main line with Palomar knot)

 - Leader line (Attached to Swivel with Palomar knot)

 - Hook (Attached to Leader line with Palomar knot)

-Did you find this step by step tutorial helpful?
+Did you find this step-by-step tutorial helpful?
 Do you want to share any other insights you may have on the topic?
-Don’t hesitate to ask any questions or inquiries, the voice out any concerns to add to our discussion in the comments below!
+Don’t hesitate to ask any questions or inquiries, and voice out any concerns to add to our discussion in the comments below!

 Again, the Carolina rig is best used for those deep-water fishes; catch the bigger ones this way and have discovered that it’s usually the larger fish that lurk in deeper, harder-to-reach areas.
 That’s why fishing is so fun and challenging!

 Always remember to fish with a smile!
 Please like and share this article to spread the word to our fellow fishers and anglers and to help the new and curious ones out there!

 Thanks for reading.
 I hope to see you catching more soon!